aditeyabaral/aditeyabaral.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a `Big Data Analytics Engineer` at [Cisco Webex](https://www.webex.com/).
-I recently completed my Bachelors in Computer Science from `PES University` and graduated with a specialisation in Machine Learning and Data Science.
+I am a `Big Data Analytics Engineer` and `Research Collaborator` at [Cisco Webex](https://www.webex.com/).
+I am currently working in Media Quality Analytics and with the Webex Message AI team to

 My primary interests lie in machine learning and NLP research.
 I work extensively in the field of `foundation models`, `transfer learning` and `language representation models`, with a focus on creating `multi-modal` task-agnostic architectures to advance `natural language understanding`.

 I previously worked as an `Applied Research Scientist Intern` at [Intel](https://www.intel.in/content/www/in/en/homepage.html) Research India, where I was advised by [Dr. Anbumani Subramanian](https://sites.google.com/view/anbumani/) and [Anay Majee](http://anaymajee.me/) to develop novel `self-attentive learning models` for vision, aimed at autonomous driving in unconstrained traffic environments like India.

-Earlier, I worked as an `Undergraduate Researcher` at the [Center for Cloud Computing & Big Data](https://research.pes.edu/cloud-computing-big-data/), where I was advised by [Dr. KV Subramanium](https://www.linkedin.com/in/kalsubra/) and worked on analysing tail latencies for latency-critical tasks ranging from language to vision.
+Even earlier, I worked as an `Undergraduate Researcher` at the [Center for Cloud Computing & Big Data](https://research.pes.edu/cloud-computing-big-data/), where I was advised by [Dr. KV Subramanium](https://www.linkedin.com/in/kalsubra/) and worked on analysing tail latencies for latency-critical tasks ranging from language to vision.

 You can read about my current and my published research on my [publications](/publications/) and [projects](/projects/) pages.
 I also write about relevant ideas and topics on my [blog](/blog/).